mcrice123/morphic2/src/pages/book1/book-1-page-02.md

 ---
-featuredalt: "Page2"
-description2: [
-    "1.
-Teacher: [unintelligible]\n",
-    "Errie writes in notebook:\n",
-    " Ancient Creatures\n",
-    " Chapter 1\n",
-    "    1) Three settlers\n",
-    "    2) One native guy\n",
-    "    3) One wolf - (imaginary?)\n",
-    " <Fun little doodle of the above characters (Wolf: 'RAWR')>\n", " * Settlers look for GOLD --> future [crossed out: site] settlement of Ash Root\n", " * Native comes & threatens them to get them to leave\n", "  - 'Spirits of the land' --> excuse\n",
-    "  - Settlers had dreams about animals too\n",
-    "  ==> 'Spirit' animals? (link?)\n",
-    " Suddenly\n",
-    " <Another fun doodle of glowing wolf ('RAWR') pouncing and roaring at settler 1 ('AH!') with the other two settlers ('Is that a wolf?') and the native ('Oh drat...') looking on>\n", " The wolf disappears, they stop fighting...NEVER got in a fight ever again...\n", " But they keep having ANIMAL DREAMS.",
-]

 date: "2016-08-27T17:46:29-06:00"
 categories: ["book1"]
 author: "Maria Rice"
 title: "Book 1, Page 2"
 featuredpath: "/book1/main/page02_3.jpg"
-featured: ""
-linktitle: ""
 type: "post"
 preview: "/book1/preview/page02_2.jpg"
+metaimage: "/seo/2_book1.jpg"
+description2: [
+    'Full color page.',
+    "\n\n",

+    'Panel 1.',
+    "\n",
+    'An offscreen voice continues the lecture in small blurry font.
+A close-up view of a wire-bound notebook lying on a wooden surface takes up the entire panel, which also takes up the entire page.
+Handwriting and doodles in blue ink nearly cover the whole sheet of notebook paper.
+A hand finishes underlining the words "ANIMAL DREAMS" at the bottom of the page with a pen that writes in the same blue ink.', "\n",
+    'The handwriting reads as follows (with doodles described in square brackets):', "\n\n",
+    '"Ancient Creatures"',
+    "\n",
+    "CHAPTER 1\n",
+    " 1.
+Three settlers\n",
+    " 2.
+One native guy\n",
+    " 3.
+One wolf - (imaginary?)\n",
+    '[To the right is a line-up of stick figures representing the above characters.
+The settlers wear cowboy hats, the native wears a feather and holds a knife, and the word "RAWR" is scrawled under the wolf.]', "\n",
+    " * Settlers look for GOLD --> future settlement of Ash Root\n",
+    " * Native comes & threatens them to get them to leave\n",
+    '   - "Spirits of the land" --> excuse',
+    "\n",
+    "   - Settlers had dreams about animals too\n",
+    '   ==> "Spirit" animals? (link?)',
+    "\n",
+    "Suddenly\n",
+    '[A looming drawing of a glowing wolf ("RAWR") shows it to pounce and roar at one settler, who raises his arms and screams ("AH!"), causing his hat to fly off.
+The other two settlers ("Is that a wolf?") and the native ("Oh drat...") all stand to the right.]', "\n",
+    "The wolf disappears, they stop fighting...NEVER got in a fight ever again...\n", "But they keep having ANIMAL DREAMS.",
+]
 keywords: [
     "Errie",
     "teacher",